alexmacarthur/local-docker-db/README.md

 ## Contributions

 If you have a Docker Compose configuration for a database not seen here, please consider making a pull request to add it!

+## TODO

+- add data volume binding for each database
+- add all possible environment variables
+- add example how to connect with client, with or without docker (have client program installed), and with go